thetatoken/guardian-testnet-guide/README.md

 ## Stake to the guardian node

-After the node is synced (i.e. `syncing` is `false`), we can proceed to make it a **Guardian Node**.
-First we need to know the guardian address of this node.
-In another console, run
+After the node is synced (i.e. `syncing` is `false`), we can proceed with staking to make it a full **Guardian Node**.
+First we'd need the "fingerprint" of this node.
+In another console, execute the following command

 ```
 ./thetacli query guardian